-I am Dr. Lindsey Larsen.
 I earned my Doctorate in Occupational Therapy from Creighton University in 2007.
 I am a licensed and NBCOT-Certified Occupational Therapist as well as a Certified Autism Spectrum Disorder Clinical Specialist.
 Over the years, my career has spanned clinical practice, consulting, university teaching, and publishing children’s literature.
-I am also a homeschool educator, disability advocate, and hold a nonprofit leadership role.
+I am also a homeschool educator for my daughter with disabilities, disability advocate, and am the director of the non-profit organization, Disability Book Week.

 In addition to my roles above, being a military spouse and moving my family 13 times in 20 years has certainly shaped my life.